www.geo4u.net

 Many of the best known achievements were begun under the most famous leader of the Ming Dynasty, Zhu Di (known as the Yongle Emperor).
 He came to power in 1402 after a power struggle with the previous emperor Zhu Yunwen.
 As a result of the power struggle Emperor Zhu Di eventually moved the capital city from Nanjing to Beijing (an area where Zhu Di had a lot of supporters).

-Zhu Di was a leader who ruled with a iron fist and was known to have a secret police force to prevent threats to his rule.
-He focused much of his efforts on the army and extending his power.
 Major upgrades to the Great Wall of China were made to make it stronger and more effective.
 In fact, most tourists who visit the Great Wall of China visit the restored parts north of the Ming capital city of Beijing.
 The improvements to the Great Wall of China were part of the Ming's efforts to push the Mongols back to the north in modern-day Mongolia.
 They generally succeeded in this, but they needed to improve the wall to keep the Mongols and other groups out of China.

 Emperor Zhu Di was said to be curious of the outside world.
 He used large naval fleets, called armadas, to conduct diplomatic and trade missions that took them far from China.
 Many of the most famous missions were headed by Admiral Zheng He.
 From 1405 to 1433 he made seven trips from China.
 Zheng He’s fleet of ships were the most advanced and largest vessels in the world at that time.
 The fleets included up to 60 ships and were intended to show the wealth and power of China.
 They ventured to ports throughout Southeast Asia, the Indian Ocean, the Persian Gulf, and the north-eastern coast of Africa.
 Many of the ships were loaded with gifts from the Emperor: tea, silk, porcelain, lacquerware, and other items.
 In return, the countries that they visited were encouraged to send gifts back to the Emperor.
 The voyages of the armadas were successful in spreading knowledge about China and increasing their prestige.